bramleyc/personal-site/README.md

 - `npm run serve:static` serves the `out/` directory locally at `http://127.0.0.1:4173`—Playwright uses this automatically.

 For a full breakdown of tooling, coverage, expectations of contributors and future improvements see [quality.md](./quality.md).

+## Deployment
+Github Actions have been configured in the repository to run the tests, create the build if the tests pass, and upload it to s3 after every commit is pushed.
+The steps are in `.github/workflows/ci-and-deploy.yml`.

 ## License
 MIT Licence.